15 Best Things to Do in Bath (2026 Guide) | Top Attractions, Hidden Gems & Places to Visit

 Is Bath worth visiting?

-What’s the best time of year to visit Bath?
+What are the best places to visit in Bath?

 Making the Most of Bath